CSTS: A Canonical Security Telemetry Substrate for AI-Native Cyber Detection: Formal Definition of CSTS

 These guarantees stabilize the representational boundary between telemetry ingestion and downstream modeling.
-CSTS does not guarantee downstream model generalization; rather, it isolates portability constraints to the representation layer, allowing modeling-level properties to be analyzed independently.
+CSTS does not guarantee downstream model generalization by itself; rather, it isolates portability constraints to the representation layer so that modeling-level properties can be analyzed independently.